PATRIC3/p3_docs/docroot/cli_tutorial/cli_services.rst

 performed by the service submission script.

 Now that we have uploaded our input data we may submit our assembly job.
-The PATRIC service submission scripts are all named starting with ``p3-submit``; the assembly service is thus named ``p3-submit-genome-assembly``.
+The BV-BRC service submission scripts are all named starting with ``p3-submit``; the assembly service is thus named ``p3-submit-genome-assembly``.
 We can use the ``--help`` option to determine the available options::